moerastrid/ft_irc/README.md

 # ft_irc
 Now we're talking!
-Internet real chat project of 42 / codam, made by tnuyten and ageels
+Internet real chat project of 42 / codam, made by tnuyten and ageels.
 Several IRC clients exist, we used IRSSI as a reference.

-To start the server, make the program and run "./ircserv <port> <password>". <port>: The port number on which our IRC server will be listening to for incoming IRC connections. <password>: The connection password.
+To start the server, make the program and run "./ircserv [port] [password]".

+* Port: The port number on which our IRC server will be listening to for incoming IRC connections.
+* Password: The connection password.
 It will be needed by any IRC client that tries to connect to our server.

 Our IRC server has the following features implemented: